Top 8 things to look for in BEO software

 Simple Sharing Capabilities

 A banquet event order does no good if it isn’t shared with people who depend on the information it contains.
-So BEO software should be equipped with at least the ability to download cleanly formatted PDFs, and ideally you should also be able to send emails with PDF attachments from inside the application itself.
+So BEO software should be equipped with at least the ability to download cleanly formatted PDFs, and ideally you should also be able to send emails in real-time with PDF attachments from inside the application itself.

 Standard Event Details … Auto-Generated